pierreay/wisec_demos/demos.md

 7. Replay: using URH, record a command from the clicker and send it later to move the slides.
 Extra: when Aurélien shows the microphone it is also possible to record that and replay the audio.
+8. Soft-TEMPEST: just search "tempest for elize" on youtube, use an RTL-SDR to pick the leak, demodulate and play the sound.
+   Ofc you could also use noise-sdr for the leak, but the video is maybe easier and simpler to show.

 ## Ideas: